-- Analyze and critically evaluate primary and secondary sources. - Communicate effectively both orally and in writing. - Articulate a comparison of the differences in the political, economic, and social development of the New England and Southern colonies. - Articulate the influence of gender, class, and race on historical developments in colonial society. - Evaluate the significance of European settlement patterns, economic developments, and imperial policies on colonists, Native Americans, and African Americans. - Identify and assess the causes and consequences of major political, economic, social, and cultural developments in colonial North America.
+- Analyze and critically evaluate primary and secondary sources. - Communicate effectively both orally and in writing. - Articulate the influence of gender, class, and race on historical developments in U.S. society over the course of the nineteenth century. - Evaluate the significance of slavery, industrialization, and territorial expansion in shaping the United States in the nineteenth century. - Identify and assess the causes and consequences of major political, economic, social, and cultural developments in the United States during the nineteenth century.